Adam Griffith

-Adam Richard Griffith (born 11 February 1978) is a former Australian cricket player and Australian bowling coach.
+Adam Richard 'Eddy' Griffith (born 11 February 1978) is a former Australian cricket player and Australian bowling coach.
 He was appointed as the cricket coach for Tasmania for the 2017–2018 season.
 He played first-class cricket for Tasmania and also had a spell at Leicestershire.
 He played his club cricket for South Launceston Cricket Club & North Hobart Cricket Club.

 Playing career

 Griffith represented his native state of Tasmania between 2002 and 2010, and was a member of Tasmania's first-ever Sheffield Shield winning team in 2006–07.
 He took 158 first-class wickets for Tasmania; at the time of his retirement he was the fifth-highest wicket taker in the state's history.
 He also represented Australia A in limited overs cricket and had a spell playing in England for Leicestershire.
 As his career became increasingly affected by injuries, he retired in May 2011 at the age of 33.